vmware-archive/nsxraml/md-version/nsxvapi.md

         * **primaryAddress** - This is mandatory for an **addressGroup**.
           May be either IPv4 of IPv6.
         * **secondaryAddresses** - Optional.
 Should be used to add/define
-          other IPs used for NAT, LB, VPN, etc..
+          IPs used for other services, such as NAT, LB, VPN.
           * **ipAddress** - Optional.
 One or more can be provided.
             This way multiple IP Addresses can be assigned to a vnic/interface.
-May be eitehr IPv4 or IPv6.
+May be either IPv4 or IPv6.
         * **subnetMask** - Either **subnetMask** or **subnetPrefixLength** should be provided.
 If both then **subnetprefixLength** is ignored.